giannilmbd/dynare/doc/manual/source/the-model-file.rst

         is followed by ``steady``) or simply the terminal state provided by the user (if ``endval`` is not followed by ``steady``).
-Put differently, Dynare will not automatically compute the steady state conditional on the specificed value of the exogenous variables in the respective periods.
+Put differently, Dynare will not automatically compute the steady state conditional on the specified value of the exogenous variables in the respective periods.

 .. operator:: EXPECTATION (INTEGER) (MODEL_EXPRESSION)